andyrichardson/atom-updater-linux/README.md

 # Atom Updater Linux

-Be automatically notified of updates to Atom on Linux and update in one click.
+Be notified of updates to Atom and install without leaving the editor.

 ## Installation